eddes/buildingphysics/index.md

 ![cover](images/chauffage.png)

-*Application example : Indoor air quality simulation*
+*Application example : Room model coupled with a heating system*

 ![cover](images/pseudo_pareto.png)

- *Application example : indoor air particle filtering and cost estimation*
+ *Application example : Indoor air particle filtration cost and service estimation*

 ### **Chapter 3**
 Is about coupled problems and minimisation.
 Applications to polydispersed aerosols in